 If you are a big fan of waterfalls then you can take a 2.9 km walk to either the Federal Falls or the Hopetoun Falls.
 You will be greeted with cascading falls and a place to refresh and enjoy the views.
 Climb to the very top on a clear day so you can enjoy the ever-stretching beautiful valley of views of Orange.
 It is stunning!
 Many travellers have expressed that they were glad they did it, as the views were super rewarding.
 How about you?

-If you are looking to surround yourself with flourishing natural beauty while taking a simple walk enjoying the scenic surroundings then the Orange Botanic Garden must be included in your list of things to do in Orange.
+If you are looking to surround yourself with flourishing natural beauty while taking a simple walk, then the Orange Botanic Garden must be included in your list of things to do in Orange.
 This, 17 hectares of flourishing beauty home an incredibly awesome collection of native and exotic plants along with several indigenous woodlands, a heritage apple orchard and more.

-If you love gardens and consider yourself a plant-lover, then you will surely be in your element.
 Real talk?
 It’s an absolute paradise.
 You can even enjoy a good picnic here.
-Surrounded by countless Australian eucalyptus trees and other indigenous plants, you can relish in the most relaxing picnic you’ve’ had in a while.
+Surrounded by countless Australian eucalyptus trees and other indigenous plants, you can relish the most relaxing picnic you’ve had in a while.
 If you are not the kind to sit and enjoy then don’t worry.
-There are plenty of paths for you to go exploring on.
+There are plenty of paths for you to go exploring.

 At the foot of Mount Canobolas is a serene lake that looks super inviting – it is the kind of place that offers a diverse and unique experience in each different seasonal setting.
 You could of course enjoy the sceneries, go for a lovely stroll along the many walk paths offered in the area, or you can even get in some action in the Lake Canobolas!
 We are talking sailing, canoeing, swimming and even dragon boating.